maciejkula/maciejkula.github.io/_posts/2015-01-01-calling-blas.md

     return ddot(dim, x_ptr, 1, y_ptr, 1)
 {% endhighlight %}

-Declaring level 2 and level 3 functions is a little bit more tricky as we need to take care of the various flags passed into the routines.
+Declaring level 2 and level 3 functions is a little bit trickier as we need to take care of the various flags passed into the routines.
 Taking `DGEMV` (double matrix-vector product) as an example, we need:
 {% highlight python %}
 cdef extern from 'cblas.h':
     ctypedef enum CBLAS_ORDER: